linfengYang/A-novel-DRO-model-for-self-scheduling-problem/README.md

 User Guide
 -----------

-The description of folder

-    SCUC_dat : The numerical case studies data.

-    Picture : The figures and tables in this paper. 数据结果图表。

 The description of implement code files  (函数文件说明)

+    DRO_CVaR_Alg1 : The DRO model.

+    RO_CVaR : The RO model.

+    Approximation1_of_DRO_CVaR : The APP1 model.

-    DCOPF_ADMM.m : The main funciton.  主函数。
+    Approximation2_of_DRO_CVaR : The APP1 mode2.

-    ReadDataSCUC :  Read the SCUC6.txt and SCUC1062.txt.
-SCUC6.txt和SCUC1062.txt的读取函数。
+    ReadDataSCUC :  Read the data.

-    ReadDataDCDOPF : Read the DDOPF118.txt和RTS48.txt.
-DDOPF118.txt和RTS48.txt的读取函数。

-    SCUC_nodeY :  Construct network admittance matrix. 形成导纳矩阵的函数。
+    SCUC_nodeY :  Construct network admittance matrix.

-    partitionNode :  Set the partition of the system. 设置分区的函数。

-    partitionDataPI :  The procedure of identifying "real" coupling boudnary branches and brandary buses. 识别耦合节点和耦合支路的函数。

-    formMatrixA :  Corresponding to the constraint (17) in manuscript. 构造文章中约束(17)的系数矩阵。

-    formMatrixM :  Corresponding to the constraint (18) in manuscript. 构造文章中约束(18)的系数矩阵。

-    formQC4Emission : Corresponding to the constraint (19) in manuscript.  构造文章中约束(19)的系数矩阵。

-    yanZheng :  Using Cplex to solve DC-DOPF-CET problem. 使用Cplex求解DC-DOPF-CET。

-    formQCP_PI_x_i : Corresponding to the constraint (30) in manuscript. 构造文章中约束(30)的系数矩阵。
+    MonteCarlo_Price : Calculate price of electricity.

+    portion : Divide the area.